Gene (band)

-Gene were a British rock band that rose to prominence in the mid-1990s.
-Formed in 1993, they were categorized by the UK music press as a Britpop band and often drew comparisons to the Smiths because of similarities to Morrissey in the demeanor and lyrical style of lead singer Martin Rossiter.
-Gene's music was influenced by the Jam, the Smiths, the Style Council and the Clash.
+Gene are a British rock band that rose to prominence in the mid-1990s.
+Formed in 1993, they were categorised by the UK music press as a Britpop band and were often drawn comparisons to the Smiths because of the similarities to Morrissey in the demeanour and lyrical style of lead singer Martin Rossiter.
+Gene's music was influenced by The Jam, The Smiths, The Style Council, Faces and The Clash.
+The band split at the end of 2004.

 History

 The Go Hole and Sp!n

-Gene's origins lie in a previous band which was first called The Go Hole, named after a fictional "Beat" club in John Clellon Holmes' novel Go, and later renamed Sp!n when they became a four-piece.
-The band was formed in 1988 by Lee Clark (vocals/guitar) and Darryl J. Walton (bass).
-Soon afterwards, John Mason took over playing bass and Matt James joined on drums.
-Their first single, recorded in the same studios as The Ruts' "In a Rut", appeared on their own Big Pop Records label.
-A John Peel session fueled their early success, where they mixed with the music and artistic community in Camberwell mingling with members of The House of Love, My White Bedroom and Vic Reeves and Bob Mortimer.
-Self-managed, apart from a couple of brief interactions with aspirant small-time music moguls, John Mason would organize and negotiate much of the group's gigs, contracts and press especially later when they were a four-piece.
-After 18 months Clark, Mason and James invited John's brother Steve Mason to play lead/rhythm guitar and thereby free Clark to focus on vocals.
+Gene's origins lie in a previous band which was first called The Go Hole, named after a fictional "Beat" club in John Clellon Holmes' novel Go.
+They released the single "Flight of Angels" on Big Pop Records in 1987.
+They were later renamed to Sp!n when they became a four-piece.
+The band was formed in 1987 by Lee Clark (vocals/guitar) and Darryl James Walton (bass).
+However, their collaboration was short-lived as Walton was soon replaced by John Mason on bass, with Matt James (Wrigley) joining soon afterwards on drums.
+Walton would then take on the role of band manager.
+Their first single, recorded in the same studios as The Ruts' "In a Rut", appeared on Walton's Big Pop Record label.
+A John Peel session fuelled their early success, where they mixed with the music and artistic community in Camberwell mingling with members of The House of Love, My White Bedroom, and Vic Reeves and Bob Mortimer.
+Walton would organize and negotiate many of the group's gigs, contracts and press especially later when they were a four-piece.
+After 18 months, Clark, Mason and James invited John's brother Steve Mason to play lead/rhythm guitar and thereby freeing Clark to focus on vocals.